leo-codemaster/Biology_bot/README.md

+# README_FILE

 # Biology_bot
-This Telegram bot can give you information about your heart, brain and spinal cord.
-In addition you can pass a little quiz to test your knowledge in understanding how all these 3 organs work.
-This bot was made by @derix0 (username in Telegram).
+Bot with necessary information about organs such as: brain, heart, spinal cord.
+There is also a small quiz to test your knowledge.

+#Bot mission
+This bot is designed to provide information about the heart, brain and spinal cord, supplementing and improving knowledge that can be tested by taking a small quiz.